-Dr Margaret Mungherera, a senior consultant psychiatrist and former president of the World Medical Association has died, according to Uganda Medical Association.
+Dr Margaret Mungherera, according to Uganda Medical Association.

 She died at the age of 60 on Saturday morning in India where she had gone for medical treatment.